sitoolkit/sit-cl/README.md

 ```

-Once this is done, run Flyway Migration with the following command :
+After these preparations, run the Flyway Migration with the following command:

 ```
 mvn flyway:migrate
 ```

-If the migration is successful, CSV data is loaded into TABLE _ 1.
+If Migration is successful, CSV data is loaded into TABLE _ 1.